 A Mortgage in Principle (MIP) also known as an Agreement in Principle (AIP) or a Decision in Principle (DIP) is a written estimate from the lender, giving you an indication of what they would be willing to lend you buy way of a mortgage.
 It is important to remember that an AIP is a formal approach to the lender asking them to check your credit file and assess affordability.

-An Agreement in Principle isn’t a mortgage offer so it does not guarantee you the mortgage.
+A Mortgage in Principle isn’t a mortgage offer so it does not guarantee you the mortgage.
 If there is information that you haven’t mentioned to the lender that negatively impacts your ability to get a mortgage, they could change their mind about whether they will lend to you, how much they would lend and what the interest rate will be.

 Why get an Agreement in Principle?